bump-sh/docs/src/_help/enhance-documentation-content/markdown-support.md

 - TOC
 {:toc}

-Bump supports common Markdown syntax, language color syntax highlighting, and information call-outs.
-Markdown can be included inside your contract file or as an external reference using dedicated Markdown files.
-Here's several options that may help.
+The generation of your API documentation is based on your API definition, which must adhere to one of the standards we support (OpenAPI/Swagger and AsyncAPI.).

+To allow you to enrich your documentation, we support common Markdown syntax, including call-outs and the addition of images, for example.

+You can integrate Markdown directly into your API document or as an [external reference](/help/enhance-documentation-content/markdown-support/#markdown-files-as-an-external-reference) pointing to Markdown files.

 ## Common Markdown syntax support